Thomas Nozkowski: Career

 In the early 1970s, after several years of making large scale paintings Nozkowski reacted to the macho scale of both Abstract Expressionism and Minimalism, and decided to work small, and on the easel — initially painting on 16-by-22-inch pieces of art-store canvas board.

 By 1979, he had found an audience for his work in New York.
 Through a number of solo exhibitions at 55 Mercer Gallery and Rosa Esman Gallery in the 1980s, along with The Museum of Modern Art acquiring his work in 1982, his reputation for creating evocative drawings, prints, and paintings was solidified.

+Nozkowski supported himself as a graphic artist working for magazines.
+He first worked for Time Magazine and then in 1980 became the production director of Mad Magazine, agreeing to take the post if he could have a three day work week.

 For more than four decades, Nozkowski painted almost every day, often in his studio in upstate New York.
 He had over 80 one-person shows of his work, most recently at the Pace Gallery which has represented him since 2008.
 Among his significant exhibitions were surveys at the Corcoran Gallery of Art in 1987, Ludwig Museum in 2007 and Fisher Landau Center in 2008.
 Nozkowski appeared in the main exhibition at the 2007 Venice Biennale curated by Rob Storr.
 He was the subject of a retrospective of works on paper at the New York Studio School in 2003 and a career retrospective at the National Gallery of Canada in 2009.
 Other exhibitions include, 70 Years of Abstract Painting - Excerpts, 2011, curated by Stephanie Buhmann at Jason McCoy Gallery, New York.

 His work was written about and admired by art critics including Peter Schjeldahl, Marjorie Welish, John Yau and Robert Storr.